Kings Without Kingdoms.

 The Crown Isn't Shiny, It's Heavy.

-A crown isn’t a trophy, it’s a weight.
+A crown isn't a trophy.

-It doesn’t sit gently.
-It presses down.
+It doesn't sit gently.

 It means showing up when you're exhausted.